A fully flexible way to invest

-Lots of people are put off investing because they think it’s too involved, complicated and risky - or that it should simply be left to the ‘professionals’.
+Lots of people are put off investing because they think it’s too time-consuming, complicated and risky, or that it should simply be left to the ‘professionals’.

-The chances are, however, that even if you’re new to investing, you already possess lots of the characteristics that smart investors have, and can use these skills to your advantage.
+The chances are, however, that even if you’re new to investing, you already have lots of the same characteristics as smart investors, and can use these skills to your advantage.

 Below are five traits that every good investor needs.
 Please note, however, that Barclays Smart Investor does not offer personal investment advice.
-If you’re unsure about investing, you should seek independent advice.
+If you’re not sure about investing, you should seek independent advice.
 Investments can fall as well as rise and you could get back less than you invest.

-You don’t need a vast amount of existing investment knowledge to be a smart investor, but you should be curious about learning more and keen to further yourself.
+You don’t need a lot of existing investment knowledge to be a smart investor, but you should be curious about learning more and want to further yourself.

-That means being prepared to do plenty of research before you invest and ensuring your personal finances are in good shape before you take the plunge.
-Smart investors focus not only on which investments are most suitable for them based on their objectives and approach to risk, but then regularly monitor them to ensure they’re on track.
+That means being prepared to do plenty of research before you invest and making sure your personal finances are in good shape.
+Smart investors don’t only focus on which investments are most suitable for them based on their objectives and approach to risk, but also regularly monitor them to make sure they’re on track.

-If you’re not sure how to get started, read our principles of investing which we believe cover the most important aspects of investing.
+If you’re not sure how to get started, read our principles of investing, which cover what we consider to be the most important aspects of investing.
 These include making sure you’re ready to invest, establishing your objectives and reducing unnecessary risk, and staying invested.